Hannah-GOng/Cloud-computing-project-image-analysis/README.md

 ## Workflow

 The app is developed using AWS Cloud9 IDE using Python, JavaScript, HTML, and CSS.
 Flask was used as a framework for the backend.
-The application was build and tested through AWS CodePipeline for continous delivery and continuous integration on the cloud.
+The app was deployed through Elastic Beanstalk and is build and tested through AWS CodePipeline for continous delivery and continuous integration on the cloud.

 ## Demo